-There are loads of Engineering Apprenticeships and Traineeships out there, it can be difficult to tell what makes each unique.
-You might find yourself wondering ‘What does a metal and engineering tradie actually do’ and ‘how do I know which apprenticeship is right for me’?
+There are loads of Engineering Apprenticeships and Traineeships out there, and it can be difficult to tell what makes each unique.
+You might find yourself wondering ‘What does a metal and engineering tradie actually do?’ or ‘How do I know which apprenticeship is right for me?’.

 At MIGAS we like to think these trades are for the mechanically minded artists – keen to deliver a finished product with precise accuracy.
 Sort of like a craftsmen.